nextapps-de/spotlight/README.md

 <a name="builds" id="builds"></a>
 ## Custom Builds

-> __Note:__ You can modify all source files e.g. stylesheets, template and also the images files located in _/src/img/_.
-Providing a more handy way to pass custom images is coming soon.
+> __Note:__ You can modify all source files e.g. stylesheets, template and also the icon files located in _/src/img/_.
+Providing a more handy way to pass custom icons is coming soon.

 Perform a full build:
 ```bash